megahertz/secrypt/README.md

 ## Configuration

-A config can be stored in `secrypt.config.json` or in `secrypt.config.js` file.
+A config can be stored in `secrypt.config.json`, `secrypt.config.js` or in the `secrypt` section of `package.json`.
+Also, you can specify a path to the config using `--config` command line option.
-Each environment is configured separately:

 ```json
 {